 We Level Up FL mental health center is a voluntary program.
-Thus we will not hold you with your consent and approval.
+Thus we will not hold you without your consent and approval.
 You may request a discharge at any time.
 Still, we advise that any release decisions be made collaboratively with the treatment team to develop and arrange a thoughtful aftercare plan.
 If you are receiving treatment due to a court order and in other circumstances, a doctor’s order to discharge is required before you can leave.
 In situations involving imminent concerns for your safety, further evaluation may be necessary.
 If your care team feels you are seeking to leave against medical advice, a 48-hour interim review time frame may be assessed and required for your safety.
 Transparency and clear communication are important for successful treatment.
 Upon admission, you will be provided with written processes addressing this and many other situations.
 Kindly know, we urge clients to freely communicate any and all concerns so that your treatment team can address same to enable world-class care.

 If I come to We Level Up Florida for treatment, how long will I be there?

 Your length of stay depends on which type of care and level of treatment we’re admitting you to, as well as your history, current symptoms, support systems, resources, and risk factors.
 We estimate the average length of stay to be 2 to 4 weeks for residential care.
-These estimates can vary widely based on individual needs, your availability, insurance coverage, complexity, and severity of behavioral disorders.
+These estimates can vary widely based on individual needs, availability, insurance coverage, complexity, and severity of behavioral disorders.

 Is residential care and inpatient care the same thing?
 What’s the difference?

 The levels of care can vary across the country.
 At We Level Up Florida, inpatient care is the highest level of treatment, offered to individuals who need emergent care and around-the-clock observation or stabilization during an acute episode.
-Inpatient care is provided at our treatment center, and patients stay so that they reach stable conditions.
+Inpatient care is provided at our treatment center, and patients stay to reach stable conditions.
 Thereafter, alumni clients can continue treatment in lower levels of care when returning home.

 At We Level Up FL, residential treatment means you voluntarily live on campus and receive intensive care in the same facility during your entire treatment stay.
 Your length of stay typically lasts up to 4 weeks.